 top of page

-Microplastics: The Invisible Threat Hiding in Plain Sight
+Micro-Plastics: The Invisible Threat Hiding in Plain Sight in our Society.

 A close-up of a human finger covered in tiny white and blue microplastic particles against a blue background.

-Microscopic plastic fragments, known as microplastics, are contaminating our oceans and posing a significant threat to marine life and human health.
+Microplastics are microscopic plastic fragments contaminating our oceans and significantly threaten marine life and human health.

 Microplastics may be invisible to the naked eye, but their impact on our planet is colossal.
-These minuscule plastic fragments, less than 5 millimeters in diameter, are infiltrating every corner of the environment, from the pristine peaks of the Himalayas to the deepest trenches of the Mariana Trench.
-Quit Plastic is here to shed light on this invisible threat and empower you to be part of the solution.
+These minuscule Plastic fragments, less than 5 millimetres in diameter, are infiltrating every corner of the environment, from the pristine peaks of the Himalayas to the deepest trenches of the Mariana Trench.
+Quit Plastic sheds light on this invisible threat and empowers you to be part of the solution.

 A Multifaceted Problem with Devastating Consequences

 Microplastics don't discriminate in their origins.
-They come from a multitude of sources, both deliberately manufactured (primary microplastics) and from the breakdown of larger plastic items (secondary microplastics).
-Primary microplastics are prevalent in facial scrubs, synthetic clothing like fleece, and even some toothpastes.
+They come from many sources, both deliberately manufactured (primary microplastics) and from the breakdown of larger plastic items (secondary microplastics).
+Primary microplastics are prevalent in facial scrubs, synthetic clothing like fleece, and kinds of toothpaste.

-They are designed to be small, but their minuscule size allows them to easily escape wastewater treatment plants and enter our waterways.
-Secondary microplastics originate from the degradation of plastic bottles, bags, and other single-use plastics that litter our landscapes.
-Sunlight and environmental factors break down these larger plastic items into ever-smaller fragments, creating a pervasive and persistent environmental threat.
+Secondary microplastics are designed to be small, but their minuscule size allows them to escape wastewater treatment plants and enter our waterways quickly.
+They originate from degrading Plastic bottles, bags, and other single-use plastics that litter our landscapes.
+Sunlight and environmental factors break down these larger plastic items into ever-smaller fragments, creating a pervasive and persistent ecological threat.

-These minuscule particles are easily washed into storm drains and rivers, ultimately ending up in our oceans.
-Marine animals, from the tiniest plankton to the majestic whales, often mistake microplastics for food due to their resemblance to natural prey items like zooplankton.
+These minuscule particles are efficiently washed into storm drains and rivers, ultimately ending up in our oceans.
+Marine animals, from the tiniest plankton to the majestic whales, often mistake microplastics for food due to their resemblance to natural prey like zooplankton.

 This leads to blockages in their digestive tracts, causing them to starve or even die.
-The presence of microplastics disrupts the delicate food chain in the ocean, potentially impacting human health as well.
-Microplastics can bioaccumulate in the seafood we consume, raising concerns about the long-term effects on our well-being.
+Microplastics disrupt the delicate food chain in the ocean, potentially impacting human health.
+Microplastics can bioaccumulate in our seafood, raising concerns about the long-term effects on our well-being.

 Beyond the Ocean: A Threat Lurking Everywhere